+Unique ID

-Unique ID The unique identifier for the model element.
+The unique identifier for the model element.
 This identifier is generated automatically and cannot be changed.
 Every Feature Model element has to have a unique identifier.

+Unique Name

-Unique Name The unique name for the model element.
+The unique name for the model element.
 The name must not begin with a numeric character and must not contain spaces.
 The uniqueness of the name is automatically checked against other elements of the same model.
 The unique name can be used to identify elements instead of their unique identifier.
 Unique names are required for each feature, but not for other model elements.
 The Unique name is displayed by default (in brackets if the visible name is also displayed).

+Visible Name

-Visible Name The informal name for the model element.
+The informal name for the model element.
 This name is displayed in views by default.
 This name can be composed of any characters and doesn't have to be unique.

+Class/Type

-Class/Type The class and type of the model element.
-In feature models elements can only have class ps:feature .
+The class and type of the model element.
+In feature models elements can only have class ps:feature.
 Thus the element class for features cannot be changed.
-Elements in Family Models can have one the following classes: ps:component , ps:part , or ps:source .
-The root element of a family model always has the class ps:family .
+Elements in Family Models can have one the following classes: ps:component, ps:part, or ps:source.
+The root element of a family model always has the class ps:family.
 The type of a model element is freely selectable.

+Variation Type

-Variation Type The Variation type of a model element.
+The Variation type of a model element.
 The variation type specifies, which selection group applies to the element.
-One of "mandatory" , "optional" , "alternative" or "or" can be selected.
+One of "mandatory", "optional", "alternative" or "or" can be selected.

+Range

-Common Editor Pages Range For variation type Or it is possible to specify the number of features / fam- ily elements that have to be selected in a valid configuration in terms of a range expression.
+For variation type Or it is possible to specify the number of features / family elements that have to be selected in a valid configuration in terms of a range expression.
 These range expressions can either be a number, e.g. 2, or an inclusive number range given in square brackets, e.g. [1,3], or a set of number ranges delimited by commas, e.g. [1,3], [5, 8].
 The asterisk character or the letter n may be used to indicate that the upper bound is equal to the number of elements in the Or group.

+Default Selected

-Default Selected This property defines the default selection state of a model element.
-Default selected elements are selected automatically if the parent element is select- ed.
+This property defines the default selection state of a model element.
+Default selected elements are selected automatically if the parent element is selected.
 To deselect this element either the parent has to be deselected or the element itself has to be excluded by the user or the auto resolver.
 Note, that by default the default selection state is disabled for features and enabled for family elements.
-Description The description of the model element.
-For formatted text editing see Section 7.5.1, "Common Properties Page".
-The description field is also available on the other pages.